Blosc/c-blosc/ANNOUNCE.rst

 ===============================================================
- Announcing C-Blosc 1.21.5
+ Announcing C-Blosc 1.21.6
  A blocking, shuffling and lossless compression library for C
 ===============================================================

 What is new?
 ============

 This is a maintenance release.
-Here, we have provided a fix for a SSE2/AVX2 build issue.
-Thanks to Thomas VINCENT and Mark Kittisopikul.
+Here, we are providing new versions of internal Zlib and Zstd compressors, which are now 1.3.1 and 1.5.6 respectively.

 For more info, please see the release notes in: